MicrosoftDocs/memdocs/sccm/protect/plan-design/security-and-privacy-for-wifi-vpn-profiles.md

 ---
-title: "Wi-Fi and VPN profile security and privacy | Microsoft Docs"
+title: "Wi-Fi and VPN profile security and privacy"
 description: "Learn about the security best practices for managing Wi-Fi and VPN profiles for devices in System Center Configuration Manager." ms.custom: na ms.date: 12/28/2016